populationgenetics/exercises/HWexercise/HW.md

         according to the null hypothesis

-**Note 1:** It is advisable to do all the calculations by hand to get used to it.
+**Note 1:** Please do all the calculations for these exercises by hand first, so you know exactly how to do them.

-**Note 2:** Once you are familiar with R you can redo exercise 2 and 3.
-If you want to do exercise 4 you can do it using Jan Graffelman’s "HardyWeinberg" R package described in the paper “Exploring Diallelic Genetic Markers: The HardyWeinberg Package”, which is available from the Comprehensive R Archive Network (CRAN) at
+**Note 2:** Once you are familiar with R you can redo exercise 2 and 3 in R. If you want to do exercise 4 (requires R) you can do it using
+Jan Graffelman’s "HardyWeinberg" R package described in the paper “Exploring Diallelic Genetic Markers: The HardyWeinberg Package”, which is available from the Comprehensive R Archive Network (CRAN) at
 <http://CRAN.R-project.org/package=HardyWeinberg>.
 NB This package is already installed on the teaching server!
 So, please do not reinstall it.
 It takes some time, and we don't need 50 independent copies for all users.